tobiaskuntzsch/RapidRAW/README.md

 # 2. Install frontend dependencies
 npm install

-# 3. Build and run the application with release optimizations
+# 3. Build and run the application in development mode
+# Use --release for a build that runs much faster (image loading etc.)
 npx tauri dev --release
 ```